Canadian Tire money

 Canadian Tire money, officially Canadian Tire 'money' or CTM, is a loyalty program operated by the Canadian retail chain Canadian Tire Corporation (CTC).
 It consists of both paper coupons introduced in 1958 and used in Canadian Tire stores as scrip, and since 2012 in a digital form introduced as Canadian Tire Money Advantage, rebranded in 2018 as Triangle Rewards.
-Both forms of the loyalty program remain current as of December 2022.
+Issuance of paper Canadian Tire Money ended in 2020.
 Canadian Tire Money has been noted as the most successful loyalty program in Canadian retail history.

 Canadian Tire Money is denominated in Canadian dollars.
 It is earned based on the pre-tax amount of a purchase, excluding labour and shop supplies costs.
 The initial rate earned was 5% of the eligible purchase price, but it was lowered to 3%, then to 1.4% and now is 0.4%.

 When used to pay for merchandise, CTM is considered to be a cash equivalent and may be used to pay for any part of a purchase, including sales taxes.
 CTM cannot be exchanged for real Canadian currency.

 Paper Canadian Tire money coupons

 Paper CTM coupons resemble real banknotes.
 The notes are printed on paper similar to what Canadian currency was printed on when they were still paper, and were jointly produced by two of the country's long-established security printers, British American Banknote Company (BABN) and Canadian Bank Note Company (CBN).
-Paper CTM can be earned and redeemed only at Canadian Tire stores, although some other private businesses may choose to accept it as payment.
+Paper CTM could be earned and redeemed only at Canadian Tire stores, although some other private businesses may choose to accept it as payment.

-Paper CTM is earned only when customers pay with cash, debit cards, or Canadian Tire money.
-No paper CTM is earned on purchases made by credit card.
+Paper CTM was earned only when customers pay with cash, debit cards, or Canadian Tire money.
+No paper CTM was earned on purchases made by credit card.

+Issuance and redemption of paper CTM was suspended in March 2020 as a result of the COVID-19 pandemic in Canada.
+Redemption was resumed in July 2020 and is still permitted as of November 2024.
+As of May 2023, the corporation has no plans to resume paper CTM issuance other than for special commemorative issues.